yhat/rhel-aufs-kernel/README.md

 In order to use docker, you'll need to install it out of EPEL:

     yum install docker-io
-You'll need to configure the cgroup filesystem and reboot into your new kernel.
-Add the line

-    none                    /sys/fs/cgroup          cgroup  defaults        0 0

-to _/etc/fstab_.
 Reboot and choose the 3.xx kernel from your GRUB menu (or edit _/boot/grub/grub.conf_ and change your default kernel).
+Verify that Dcoker is indeed using AUFS.

+    sudo docker info | grep Storage